 Soon you’ll be able to work primarily over SSH.
 But at first you’ll need to use a physical keyboard hooked up to the Pi.
 If you have as many headless Pis around the house as I do, you might want to invest in a wireless keyboard and trackpad.
 This one from Logitech has worked great for me.

 On newer releases of Raspbian, SSH access is disabled by default for security reasons.
 You can enable it via

-raspi-config — but first, by God, change the default username and password.
+raspi-config — but first, by God, change the default password.

 One of RetroPie’s wrinkles (for our purposes) is that it assumes you’ll be using a console‐style gamepad.
 It wants you to configure it upon first launch of EmulationStation.
 My recommendation: